Kim Kardashian slammed for promoting 'appetite suppressant' lollipops

 Kim Kardashian was slammed by fans, including actress Jameela Jamil, for promoting "appetite suppressant" lollipops in a now-deleted Instagram ad.

-Kardashian, 37, posted Tuesday the advertisement for Flat Tummy Co., a company she often promotes for their weight-loss teas and shakes, before taking it down Wednesday morning.
+Kardashian, 37, posted Tuesday the advertisement for Flat Tummy Co., a company she often promotes for their weight-loss teas and shakes.
+The post was briefly taken down but was later restored on Wednesday, leading some to believe the reality star had deleted it.
+Instagram said in a statement it "mistakenly removed" the content and "apologized to Kim for the inconvenience caused."

 “#ad You guys… @flattummyco just dropped a new product.
 They’re Appetite Suppressant Lollipops and they’re literally unreal.
 They’re giving the first 500 people on their website 15 percent OFF so if you want to get your hands on some… you need to do it quick! #suckit,” Kardashian captioned a photo of her sucking the lollipop.